 Customised keychains!
 I like this!

-The most popular dessert stall here, selling Bingsu.
+The most popular dessert stall here, sells Bingsu.
 I’m too full from dinner, else I will be joining them for some Bingsu too.

 Mini pancake attracts me.

-After walking, we need some drinks to quench our thirst and to cool down our body.
+After walking, we need some drinks to quench our thirst and cool down our bodies.

 These buns are too cute to be eaten!
 Don’t you agree?

-It is open daily from 6pm – 12am (except for Mondays).
+It is open daily from 6pm – 12am.
 The only way to get here is via taxi.
-It’s not accessible via BTS but if you want to save on taxi fare, the nearest would be Lad Phrao station.
+It’s not accessible via BTS but if you want to save on taxi fares, the nearest would be Lad Phrao station.

 Taken with Fujifilm X-T10